getwax/bls-wallet/docs/local_development.md

 The [aggregator](../aggregator/) is a service that accepts transaction bundles (including those that contain a single transaction) and submits aggregations of these bundles to L2.

-Update these values in `./aggregator/.env`.
+Update the following values in `./aggregator/.env`
-See [aggregator](../aggregator/README.md) for a detailed breakdown of each env property.

 ```sh
 RPC_URL=http://localhost:8545